-When women call to make an appointment for a mammogram, they may be eligible to take home a ColonCancerCheck kit to screen for colorectal cancer.
-There is no charge for this service and you do not need a doctor’s referral.
+Men and women can call our office to book their appointment.
+When women call to make an appointment for a mammogram, they may be asked if they are eligible for a take-home colon cancer screening kit or Pap test as well.
+There is no charge for this service and you do not need a health care provider’s referral.

 Before your appointment, you will receive a phone call from the Screen for Life office to remind you of your appointment on the Screen for Life Coach.

-Within 2-3 weeks, Cancer Care Ontario’s ColonCancerCheck program will contact you directly with your colorectal screening test results.
+Within two to four weeks, Cancer Care Ontario’s ColonCancerCheck program will contact you directly with your colon screening test results.

-If your results are normal, ColonCancerCheck will send you a letter.
-You will automatically receive a recall letter from ColonCancerCheck in 2 years for a repeat colorectal screening with the ColonCancerCheck kit.
+If your results are normal you will automatically receive a recall letter from ColonCancerCheck in two years to remind you to get screened.

 If your results indicate that further testing is required, Cancer Care Ontario’s ColonCancerCheck program will contact you directly to make arrangements for follow-up.